XML RSS

 Consequently, it is estimated that only 1 in 600 pit bulls ever finds a permanent, loving home.
 That means the other 599 live all or part of their lives in shelters or on the streets where they eventually succumb to injury, disease or starvation.

-With statistics like these, it's hard to understand why anyone would think it's a good idea to breed more pit bulls at this time, let alone charge inflated prices like those mentioned above.
+With statistics like these, it's for me hard to understand why so many people seem to think it's a good idea to breed more pit bulls at this time, let alone charge inflated prices like those mentioned above.

 But, the breeding industry is largely unregulated.
 Pretty much anyone can breed their dog, whether they know what they're doing or not.
 And, they can charge whatever they think the market will bear.
 It's very much a buyer beware type of situation.
-So why not by-pass all that nonsense and get a great pet from one of the many pit bull rescues or animal shelters?
+So, if you are looking for a family pet, why not get a great bully from one of the many pit bull rescues or animal shelters?

-If you really believe the best dogs come from breeders, here are some pit bull rescues that may just change your mind.
+If you really believe the best dogs come from breeders, here are some rescued pit bulls that may just change your mind.

 Bandog Dread, a rescued American Pit Bull Terrier, holds the record for winning the most performance titles of any dog of any breed for all time.
 Dread won titles in obedience, herding, Schutzhund (tracking and protection work) and weight pulling.
 He was rescued by author and trainer Diane Jessup when his original owner went to jail for drug dealing.